JerryBerry12/python-tools-games/README.md

 ### Python Tools and Games ###
 This is a repository of tools and games in python that you can download and use.
 ## Current Items ##
-madLibsGame - Mad Libs
+madLibsGame - Mad Libs - Book

-pizzaToppingsGame - A pizzeria simulator
+pizzaToppingsGame - A pizzeria simulator - Book

 addingGame - A game to test your adding skills.
-Saves score and other variables to a text file for future playing.
+Saves score and other variables to a text file for future playing. - Book

-Currently, those two are from a book, but there will soon be other things made by me.
+wikipediaQueryBot - a script that looks up stuff on wikipedia for you. - Me

 ## Future Items ##
-wikipediaQueryBot - Coming soon!
-A new way to search wikipedia.
-(Made by me.)
+multipleChoiceTrivia - a user supplied trivia game!
+Made by me
 ## Instructions ##
 Download or clone repo, then cd into the folder of the script you want to run.
 Then run `python3 script_name.py`.
 This HAS TO BE python3.